 Main Subheading

 Typically, credit card issuers send these checks as a way to encourage you to use your credit line.
 They are often marketed as a flexible way to make purchases at places that don't accept credit cards, pay bills, or even transfer balances from other credit cards.
-However, it’s vital to remember that convenience checks are not free money; they are a form of borrowing, and like any borrowing, they come with costs.
+Still, it’s vital to remember that convenience checks are not free money; they are a form of borrowing, and like any borrowing, they come with costs.

 Comprehensive Overview